junlong4321/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Quick Start
-This section provides information on how to quickly start using Tutor's Pet.
+This section guides you to start using Tutor's Pet quickly.

 ### Installing Tutor's Pet